They'll help you teach kids about race and racism in America.

-When Brittay Smith, a pre-k teacher in New Jersey, witnessed the protests around the country after the killing of George Floyd, she knew she had to do something to make a statement.
+When Brittany Smith, a pre-k teacher in New Jersey, witnessed the protests around the country after the killing of George Floyd last year, she knew she had to do something to make a statement.
 She decided to use her knowledge for good and posted a list of children's books that spoke about race and racism on Twitter in the hopes listeners would include various types of books in more classrooms.

 Teacher in me had to do this..
 CHILDREN’S BOOKS THAT DISCUSS RACE & RACISM THREAD:— Brittany (@Brittany)1591058616.0

-Here are a few children's books that will help you teach children about race and racism in America:
+It's hard to curate such an amazing list, but here are some of our favorite children's books that will help you teach children about race and racism in America:

 An easy-to-digest book that highlights black women who changed the world.